carlsmith/coffeeshop/docs/builtins.md

 - `put` Appends a pretty printed evaluation of any expression to the board.
 - `peg` Appends a string of Markdown, a DOM node or a jQuery object to the board.
-- `print` Loads a local or remote resource and prints it.
+- `print` Loads and appends a resource to the board.
 - `clear` Clears the board.

 [Storage Functions](/docs/storage.md)